adonisjs/v6-docs/content/docs/experimental/inertia.md

 As simple as that.

 :::warning
 While passing data to the frontend, everything is serialized to JSON.
-Do not expect to pass instance of models, dates or other complex objects.
+Do not expect to pass instances of models, dates, or other complex objects.
 :::

 ### Root Edge template

-The Root template is a regular Edge template that will be loaded on the first page visit of your application.
-This is the place where you should include your CSS and Javascript files, and also where you should include the `@inertia` tag.
+The Root template is a regular Edge template that will be loaded on the first-page visit of your application.
+It is the place where you should include your CSS and Javascript files and also where you should include the `@inertia` tag.
 A typical root template looks like this :

 ```edge
 <!DOCTYPE html>